geersch/nestjs-getting-started/docs/02-rest-api.md

 ▹▸▹▹▹ Installation in progress... ☕
 ```

-After a few moments your new project will be ready.
+After a few moments, your new project will be ready.

 ```sh
                           Thanks for installing Nest 🙏